jared7129/meeting_minutes/README.md

 default account details are:

  -Username : jared
  -Password : d4t4prop

+**NB : THE PROJECT USES DJANGO ADMIN FRAMEWORK, AS SUCH IT USES DJANGO'S BASIC CRUD FUNCTIONALITY, AS WELL AS DJANGO'S AUTHENTICATION SYSTEM**